biopython/biopython.github.io/wiki/SeqIO_dev.md

     could build a list of `SeqRecord`s and then turn it into an iterator using the `iter()` function.

-You may accept additional *optional* arguments (an alphabet for example).
+You may accept additional *optional* arguments.
 However there *must* be one and only one required argument (the input file handle).

 What you use as the `SeqRecord`'s `id`, `name` and `description` will depend on the file format.
 Ideally you would use the accesion number for the `id`.